debbdeb/drugsideeffect/drugsideeffect/drugsideeffect/paper.md

 •	Engagement metrics
 •	Visualization of lexicon-derived features

+# Research Impact

-Drugsideeffect-test aims to addresses this gap by combining machine learning filtering with a layered lexicon-driven visualization framework.
+Drugsideeffect-test aims to address this gap by combining machine learning filtering with a layered lexicon-driven visualization framework.
 The package can be particularly useful for:
 •	Public health researchers
 •	Computational social scientists
 •	Pharmacovigilance analysts